nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 #### Step 3: Configuration

-Follow steps 2, 3 and 9-12 as if you were installing the Pi from scratch.
+Follow steps 3 and 9 as if you were installing the Pi from scratch.
+The default password is `lifespan2018`.

-#### Step 4: Configure the web interface

-Change the `/var/www/html/image_server_web/ns_image_server_website.ini` file to meet your needs.
+If you want to SSH in the Rasberry Pi without having to use a computer screen to figure out the IP address, please note that the IP address written to a file located in the home directory (`/home/pi/ip.txt`) every minute.
+Just plug-in the Pi, wait a little and get the IP address by plugging it the SD card to another compute.

 ### From scratch